MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/overview.md

 3. Learn.
 4. Review the resulting data and code.
 5. Return to step 2 and repeat as necessary until the results are correct.
-6. Take the code and use it independently from Code Accelerator--Code Accelerator itself is just a
-   tool, it's not required at runtime.
+6. Take the code and use it independently from Code Accelerator--Code Accelerator itself is just a tool, it is not required at runtime.

 ## About the `code()` method on learn result